ayushpradhan18/covid19_studysets/README.md

 Questions

-Which countries were affected?
+1.Which countries were affected?

-How many cases (confirmed/recovered/death) in all?
+2.How many cases (confirmed/recovered/death) in all?

-Top countries affected
+3.Top countries affected

-How is the trend for each disease?
+4.How is the trend for each disease?

-Day with the max num of case
+5.Day with the max num of case

-How long did each pandemic last
+6.How long did each pandemic last